Home

 Flat

-Flat windshields are less common in modern vehicles but are still used in some designs.
-They offer simplicity and ease of manufacturing but may provide less optimal aerodynamics and visibility.
+Less common in modern vehicles, flat windshields offer simplicity and ease of manufacturing but may provide less optimal aerodynamics and visibility.

 Convex

-Convex windshields curve outward, offering better aerodynamics and a wider field of view.
-Most modern vehicles feature convex windshields, enhancing the overall driving experience and safety.
+Curves outward, offering better aerodynamics and a wider field of view.
+Most modern vehicles feature convex windshields, enhancing safety and driving experience.

 Concave

-Concave windshields curve inward.
-This design is less common and is typically used for specific aesthetic or aerodynamic reasons in vehicle design.
+Curves inward.
+This design is less common and is typically used for specific aesthetic or aerodynamic reasons in specialized vehicle design.

 Windshield Specialized Types